How to Use 3D Printer Cleaning Filament (Full Guide)

 This wouldn’t be a fair review without telling you what you can’t use it for, and why it’s not for everyone.

 - You can’t unblock a fully clogged nozzle with it.
 You need to have at least some flow rate to work.
-That’s why it’s always best having and using nozzle cleaner filament before you need it.
+That’s why it’s always best to have and use nozzle cleaner filament before you need it.

 As long as some filament comes through with a small amount of force, you should be able to unclog your nozzle.
 And we promise we won’t stand back, arms folded saying “told you so” the whole time…